 How much does loft boarding cost in the UK?

 Loft boarding turns an empty loft into usable storage.
-The price depends on how much of the loft you board and, crucially, whether the boards are raised above the insulation.
+Two things set the price: how much of the loft you board, and whether the boards are raised above the insulation.
+The second matters more.

 Loft boarding cost breakdown